 Objective verdict:

-- Sentinel: unbeatable for Microsoft-first organizations (Azure, M365), controlled budgets with data grants, need for cloud elasticity
+- Sentinel: unbeatable for Microsoft-first organizations (Azure, M365), provided you keep costs under control using data grants and effectively manage cloud elasticity.

 Real use cases and ROI calculation

-Context: attacker steals employee credentials via phishing.
-Connection from IP Russia at 2am.
+Background: An attacker steals an employee’s credentials via phishing.
+A login attempt was made from an IP address in Russia at 2 a.m.

-- Analytics rule: Azure AD connection from unusual country + abnormal time
+- Analytics rule: Entra ID login from an unusual country + at an unusual time

 - UEBA: user scoring increased from 0 to 85/100 (high risk)